top of page

 Then, when you're ready, here are the five themes I think contribute to that sense of freedom for mixed people.

-Additionally, understanding trauma on a nerdy level can be really normalizing for all the thoughts and feelings you have about how “weird” or “not normal” you are.
+Understanding trauma on a neurobiological level - that it really is our body's wisdom, an adaptation - can be really normalizing for all the thoughts and feelings you have about how “weird” or “not normal” you are.
 Our thoughts, feelings, and behaviors are shaped by our past experiences, especially the harmful ones.
 Our bodies remember these experiences and then works on a subconscious level to protect us from experiencing harm again.

-Self-compassion is therefore a subtenant within clarity.
+That said, self-compassion is kind of a subtenant within consciousness.
 As you develop clarity on the issue, you can be more and more compassionate with yourself about what you’re struggling with.

 I have an E-Guide, my Foundational Somatic Skills Guide, where you can dip your toes into practicing dual awareness.

-When it comes to embodiment, choice can mean carving out the space to do the things we love.
+When it comes to embodiment, soveriegnty can mean carving out the space to do the things we love.
 If early in your life you were preoccupied with fitting in, you might not have developed your own personal hobbies, for instance.
+You might not know what feels pleasurable and exciting to you.
 Sometimes I give clients homework to experiment with different activities.

-Choice can also mean consciously choosing to release ourselves from the burdens we’ve been carrying.
-When we are preoccupied with staying safe or maintaining our relationships, it’s kind of like we are constantly treading water.
-Being able to slow down and feel sad about what’s felt hard about our lives allows emotions to move through us.
+Soveriegnty can also mean consciously working to release ourselves from the burdens we’ve been carrying.
+Being able to slow down and grieve what’s felt hard about or been missing from our lives allows emotions to move through us.
 Otherwise we are constantly stuck with them, and they pile up, making us have to exert even more effort to stay above the surface.

 When we give ourselves space to grieve what has and hasn’t been, we can stop trying to live in a different reality.
 We can reparent ourselves by both validating our feelings and exploring alternative ways of interacting with the world.
 If you are familiar with Internal Family Systems Therapy and the process of unburdening, this is a big part of what I do with my clients.